-Inspiring research and leadership that ensures clean, abundant water for the environment and all humanity.
+Inspiring research, innovation and leadership that ensures clean, abundant water for the environment and all humanity.

 A world where all people understand and embrace the value of water and environmental stewardship.

 The Meadows Center fulfills its mission by integrating activities across four pillars of action in powerful ways.
 Our work in each of these pillars begins at Spring Lake – one of the largest artesian springs in the world – and ripples outward across Texas and beyond.

 Research: Conducting Solutions-Focused Research